ODIM-Project/ODIM/docs/README.md

 **For example**: In the URL`/redfish/v1/Systems/e24fb205-6669-4080-b53c-67d4923aa73e.1`, if you replace the  `/` character with its encoded notation %2F and send the request, Resource Aggregator for ODIM accepts and decodes the encoded notation internally and sends a response.

-> **Tip**: You can visit *https://www.w3schools.com/tags/ref_urlencode.ASP* or browse the Internet to view the standard ASCII Encoding Reference of the URL characters.
+> **TIP**: You can visit *https://www.w3schools.com/tags/ref_urlencode.ASP* or browse the Internet to view the standard ASCII Encoding Reference of the URL characters.

 # List of supported APIs